msaad1999/PHP-Login-System/README.md

   <img src="assets/images/README_cover.png" width="350" align="center"/>
 </p><br>

+> **`Project Abandoned`**.
+This project has been abandoned and might be out of date with current standards and with respect to security and features etc..
+I may revamp this project in the future but there is no further development planned at the moment.

 > Embeddable and Highly Secure PHP Authentication System with Login, Signup, User Profiles, Profile Editing, Account Verification via Email, Password Reset System, Remember Me Feature, Automatic Logout on Inactivity,  Global ERROR & STATUS variable system, Authentication checks and more.

 # Table of Contents